WIKI2020/FacePose_pytorch/README.md

     # run the simple inference script
-	Take a video of face rotation with a computer camera python video.py --image_name ./video/your_video_name.mp4
+    Take a video of face rotation with a computer camera,and put it into video file python video.py --image_name ./video/your_video_name.mp4
+    (tips:You can modify video.py file, used to infer pictures)

 ## Training

-There is no need to model train
+There is no need to model train(Using the open source model)

 ## Introduction